 On this page you’ll find recordings and manuscripts of our Sunday morning sermons.
 Each week’s sermon will be uploaded the week after it’s preached.
+Starting January 24, 2021, if a sermon has accompanying slides that were shown in the sanctuary and on our live stream, we’ll publish that sermon in video presentation format.

 We hope and pray these sermons will challenge you and help you to grow in God’s grace.
 Whether you’re coming to re-listen to a message you heard in church or you’re here to check out our sermons for the first time, open yourself up to experiencing God’s word for you today.